Gaurav-Jaiswal-1/MCQ-Generator-Using-Langchain-and-OpenAI/README.md

 '''
-To create virtual environment use -
+**To create virtual environment use**
 - conda create -p env python=3.11.4 -y or
 - python -m venv env

-To activate virtual environment use -
+To activate virtual environment use
  - .\env\Scripts\activate
 '''